hemant-webonise/Hemant-Assingment/NoSQL/Mongo_CMS_Schema.md

 	Role_id : "String"  - will be taken from ROLES;

-	Permission_id : [Array storing  integer values of different permissions granted to the user] -  will be taken from PERMISSION;
+	Permission_id : [Array storing  string values of different permissions granted to the user] -  will be taken from PERMISSION;

  	timestamps : "String"